5 Facts About Computer Scanners

 They then changed the CCD line to the CCD chip (the Bayer chip), which can read an entire color document in a split second by reading out the RGB-Bayer matrix.

-The first “fax” device was developed in early 1840s by the Scottish inventor Alexander Bain (1811–1877), who is primarily known as the inventor the first electric clock in 1841.
+The first “fax” device was developed in the early 1840s by the Scottish inventor Alexander Bain (1811–1877), who is primarily known as the inventor of the first electric clock in 1841.
 On 27 May, 1843, Bain received a British patent (№9745) for improvements in producing and regulating electric currents and improvements in timepieces and in electric printing and signal telegraphs, and later made some improvements in his next patent (№10838), granted on 25 September 1845.

-Bain began inventing in 1830s, developing inkstands, ink holders, a ship’s log and later many electrical devices, including various types of automatic telegraph, an electric clock, an earth battery, insulation for electric cables and an electric fire alarm for the army.
+Bain began inventing in the 1830s, developing inkstands, ink holders, a ship’s log and later many electrical devices, including various types of automatic telegraph, an electric clock, an earth battery, insulation for electric cables and an electric fire alarm for the army.

 In his experimental facsimile apparatus from 1843 (see the nearby drawing), using his experience as a clockmaker, Bain used a clock to synchronize the movement of two pendulums for line-by-line scanning of a message.
 As a reading/writing device he used a stylus that was an electrically conductive swinging pendulum.
 As the pendulum swung back and forth across a raised image on a copper plate, electrical pulses are generated.
 Besides that, each swing of the pendulum moved the copper plate to a small step so that the pendulum was able to scan entire plate surface.

 The electrical pulses were then sent across five wires to a receiving device, that also featured a pendulum.
 Its pendulum was synchronized with the sending device pendulum, which allowed the receiving side to generate an exact replica of the original image, using electrochemically sensitive paper impregnated with a chemical solution of ammonium nitrate and potassium ferrocyanide.